debops/debops/docs/user-guide/scripts/debops-project/debops-project.rst

   Path to the project directory to work on.
 If it's not specified, the script will use the current directory.

+``--encrypt <encfs|git-crypt>``
+  Prepare the new infrastructure view to host encrypted :file:`<view>/secret/` subdirectory, used to store passwords, encryption keys and other confidential information.
+See the :ref:`debops.secret` Ansible role for more details.

+  You need to specify either ``encfs`` or ``git-crypt`` (planned) to select the encryption method.
+If encryption is enabled, you need to specify the list of GPG recipients as well, using the ``--keys`` option.

+``--keys <recipient>[,recipient]``
+  A list of GPG recipients (e-mail addresses or key IDs) which will be allowed to unlock the :file:`<view>/secret/` directory encrypted with EncFS or git-crypt.
+Separate multiple list entries by commas.

 ``<new_view>``
   Name of the view to create.
 It will be used in the file system as well as in the configuration tree.